dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 ### Notes

 This represent a particle cloud that is generated when older spell effects are cast, and the older spell effects are enabled.
 They can also be attached to models to generate particle effects, like seen on Epic weapons.
+Typically they are attached to bones (also known as dags) in a model.

 ### Fields